mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 1.0026751756394505

 As we can see, now there are three chains.
 The last line compares all three chains.
-This value is the variance between chains devided by the variance within chains as suggested by [Gelman_1996]_.
+This value is the variance between chains divided by the variance within chains as suggested by [Gelman_1996]_.
 If there are large differences between chains, the variance between chains will be very high and thus :math:`\hat{R}` will be very high, too.
 If :math:`\hat{R}` is larger than 1.1, this is typically an indication, that the chains did not converge.
 In the example above, :math:`\hat{R}` is nearly exactly 1 for